-- o A single consolidated inventory is on file. - Records for each item may include: - Date of purchase - School/teacher/program for which purchase was made - Item description - Cost - Current location - A process is in place to inventory and label equipment as property of Perkins CTE. - o A process is in place to update inventory if equipment is reassigned or disposed. - Equipment purchases have been pre-approved per MDE and Minnesota State requirements.
+- o A single consolidated inventory is on file. - Records for each item may include: - Date of purchase - School/teacher/program for which purchase was made - Item description - Cost - Current location - A process is in place to inventory and label equipment as property of Perkins CTE. - o A process is in place to update inventory if equipment is reassigned or disposed of. - Equipment purchases have been pre-approved per MDE and Minnesota State requirements.

-- 1. Consortium Consolidated Equipment Inventory file - 2.
-A minimum of two examples of how equipment is labeled to reflect it is property of Perkins CTE for both secondary and postsecondary (e.g., photos of label on equipment) - 3.
-A summary of process used to update inventory if equipment is reassigned or disposed.
+- 1. Consortium Consolidated Equipment Inventory spreadsheet file. - 2.
+Pictures of two secondary and two postsecondary pieces of equipment (a total of 4 different equipment pieces) showing how equipment is labeled to reflect it is the property of Perkins CTE.
+Multiple pictures of each piece of equipment may be needed to show the entirety of the equipment and the tag's text. - 3.
+A summary of the process used to update inventory when equipment is reassigned or disposed of.